cc2modteam/revolution-mod/README.md

 ### Stealth and Radar

-Aircraft now have a "RADAR cross-section" value, this gets bigger if you fit large attachments to them (cameras, bombs, etc).
-The Manta is now modelled as a stealth aircraft.

-Mantas and Razorbills can now also pickup emmissions from nearby hostile RADARs and give you a HUD indication of the approximate direction of the source.
+Aircraft now have a RWR that can now also pickup emmissions from nearby hostile RADARs and give you a HUD indication of the approximate direction of the source.

+Aircraft can also fit an EW (Electronic Warfare) pod that will partially mask them and some nearby friendly units from hostile sensors.

+### Helicopter Automation

+You can order helicopters to land on airfields (set two waypoints at either end of the runway and click 'LAND HERE' on the second waypoint) or to automatically pick up the nearest friendly unit.

+### HUD Waypoints

+You now see a green triangle on the surface for the next few waypoints in view and on the tab-map.

 ### Evolved Weapons